 The cost of healthy living gives students the opportunity to discover how their current lifestyle impacts on their own health and wellbeing.
-The curriculum supports students to develop knowledge, understanding and skills to make healthy, informed choices and to explore the contextual factors that influence behaviours such as eating habits, food choices, social clubs and mental health services.
+The curriculum supports students to develop knowledge, understanding and skills to make

 Health promotion strategies are explored through investigating the different models of health.
 Students look at the way that health promotion strategies could be used to improve health and wellbeing of individuals on a local and global level.
 Students research programs that are currently in place at Kew High School that work towards improving student health and wellbeing, and then create their own health promotion strategy to be implemented by the school.